chriswhong/applesoft-ninjaturtle/README.md

 Run the program in ninjaturtle.txt in Applesoft.
 If you don't have an Apple II handy, use this [web-based emulator](http://www.calormen.com/jsbasic/index.htm).

 ##Printout from 1991
+This was printed on an ImageWriter II dot matrix printer with a color ribbon.

 ![tmnt](https://cloud.githubusercontent.com/assets/1833820/8867779/10f0b120-319c-11e5-8556-b21928a75943.jpeg)